pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 permalink: /tutorial/probability_model/
 ---

-Probability Models are one of the core elements of Axle.
+Modeling probability and uncertainly is one of the primary objectives of Axle.

-They are foundational and will continue to be the basis for further exploration.
+The capabilies are available via four typeclasses and a trait

+* Percievable
+* Region (modeling Sigma Algebra)
+* Kolmogorov
+* Bayes
+* Monad (`cats.Monad`)

-# Creating Probability Models
+## Creating Probability Models

 `axle.data.Coin.flipModel` demonstrates a very simple probability model for type `Symbol`.

 This is its implementation:

 ```scala